BoredAbhi/Kaggle-Competitions/Housing Prices Prediction/README.md

 # Housing Price Prediction

-**Problem :** Predict the housing prices from a list of 80 input features
+**Problem :** Predict the housing prices from a list of 80 input features by data analysis and regression models

 **Kaggle Link :** https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview